RangerMauve/hyper-flood/README.md

 Use this to broadcast out messages into the network.

 - `message` should be a `Buffer` to send out to the swarm.
 - `ttl` is optional and will use the TTL specified in the constructor by default.
+This specifies the number of hops a message will be re-broascasted between peers.
+Set this to `0` to only reach peers you're directly connected to.

 ### `const extensionHandlers = flood.extension()`